vsoch/elfcall/docs/getting_started/background.rst

 We then read in our binary and check that it's ELF.
 This is fairly easy to do and there are different parsers for different languages.
 For Python there is `pyelftools <https://github.com/eliben/pyelftools>`_ used here, and `debug/elf <https://pkg.go.dev/debug/elf>`_ in golang, which I used in `gosmeagle <https://github.com/vsoch/gosmeagle>`_.
 For dynamic linking to work, the ELF needs to have a `dynamic section <https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-42444.html>`_ so we check for that.
+I suspect if you provide ``-static`` at compile time, you won't have this dynamic section.
+From ld's man page:

+    Linux binaries require dynamic linking (linking at run time) unless the -static option was given to ld(1) during compilation.

 3. Undefined Symbols
 ^^^^^^^^^^^^^^^^^^^^